followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxMap/1 Configuration/onClick.md

 <!--typeFunctionParamName1_field5-->jQueryEvent<!--/typeFunctionParamName1_field5-->
 <!--typeFunctionParamType1_field5-->jQuery.Event<!--/typeFunctionParamType1_field5-->
 <!--typeFunctionParamDescription1_field5-->
-The jQuery event that caused action execution (if a static google provider is used).
+The jQuery event that caused the handler execution (if a static google provider is used).
+Deprecated in favor of the **event** field.
 <!--/typeFunctionParamDescription1_field5-->
 <!--typeFunctionParamDeprecated1_field5-->Use 'event' instead.<!--/typeFunctionParamDeprecated1_field5-->
 <!--typeFunctionParamName1_field6-->event<!--/typeFunctionParamName1_field6-->
 <!--typeFunctionParamType1_field6-->event<!--/typeFunctionParamType1_field6-->
 <!--typeFunctionParamDescription1_field6-->
-The event that caused the action execution.
+The event that caused the handler execution.
+It is a [dxEvent](/Documentation/ApiReference/Common/Object_Structures/dxEvent/) or a [jQuery.Event](http://api.jquery.com/Types/#Event) when you use jQuery.
 <!--/typeFunctionParamDescription1_field6-->